andraugust/andraugust.github.io/statmech.md

 $$

-In the high-temperature limit this becomes $$kT+1/2$$, which, aside from the ground-state offset, is the same result we obtained for the Einstein solid oscillators.
+In the high-temperature limit this becomes $$kT+1/2$$, which, aside from the ground-state offset, is the same result we obtained previously for the Einstein solid.

 At this point $$1/kT$$ has appeared frequently enough to get its own label: